 There’s also obvious benefits in the studio too.
 By having the luxury of separating these two guitars when recording, you can pan the guitars left and right, set them at different levels and also apply different effects to both guitars too… the world can be your oyster here really!!

-Nashville tuning (sometimes referred to as High Strung tuning*) has actually been around for decades.
-In fact, Nashville tuned guitars can be heard on a plethora of famous recordings by some huge artists including Keith Richards, David Gilmour, Johnny Marr, Mark Knopfler, Elliott Smith, James Taylor, Ry Cooder, Joe Satriani, Alex Lifeson of Rush and more.
+Nashville Tuning has actually been around for decades.
+In fact, Nashville tuned guitars can be heard on a plethora of famous recordings by some huge artists including Keith Richards, David Gilmour, Johnny Marr, Mark Knopfler, Elliott Smith, James Taylor, Ry Cooder, Joe Satriani, Alex Lifeson of Rush, The Eagles, and more... .
 The tuning has even found its way onto Jazz recordings with Pat Metheny having used Nashville Tuning on a few of his tracks.

 Here are some notable recordings that feature a Nashville Tuned guitar;